In this article, we explain why a waterproof bivy sack is a great ultralight backpacking shelter option.

 At the same time, a bivy sack naturally allows you some extra exposure to the beauty and ruggedness of nature that you miss in a tent.

 One of the most useful features of a bivy sack is its protection from the rain and snow.

-This is also one of the oldest features and exactly what bivies were designed for in the first place.
+This resilience to inclement weather was one of the oldest features and why they exist in the first place.

 Even the most basic bivy bags come with waterproofing and are guaranteed to keep your sleeping bag dry.

 While more advanced bivies won’t necessarily keep you any drier, they will offer you extra space and air circulation.

 Even if you don’t use it as a shelter, an emergency bivy is great for waiting out long storms.

 Sometimes on the trail, you get caught in bad weather and have no shelter to wait out the storm.

 Pitching your tent can take too much time and work.